khalidhoffman/gulp-utils/README.md

 `jsx`        | compiles js to same directory as original `.jsx` file `sass`       | compiles to css
 `pugjs`      | [additional helper functions](commands/pug/helpers/_functions.pug) are saved  and included before compilation. compiles to `.ejs` files
-`ftp`        | uploads files from input to output relative to ftp root. ftp root is configured with `ftp.config`. `ftp-config` is generated during the setup process
+`ftp`        | uploads files from input to output relative to ftp root. ftp root is configured with `dp-ftp-config.json`. `dp-ftp-config.json` is generated during the setup process